Things for Kids to Do in Las Vegas

 Moving statues at Caesars Palace.
 At the very end of the Forum Shops at Caesars is a free show with large, moving statues acting out a short play, running every hour on the hour.
 It's nothing to write home about but it is free, and the kids will probably like it.

-Fremont Street Experience.
+Viva Vision overhead video show.
+I have to recommend you now skip this until they stop blasting the music at dangerously high levels (110dB, at which hearing loss can occur in less than two minutes).
 In downtown Vegas there's a huge metal canopy over Fremont Street which is essentially a massive video screen, over five football fields long, and filled with over 12.5 million computer-controlled LED lights.
 There are free animated shows every hour on the hour, starting at sundown and ending at midnight.
 It's easy to find: just go to Fremont Street and look up.
 If you're on the Strip just hop on the Deuce or Strip/Dowtown Express bus which goes straight there.
 There are also free bands playing on Fremont Street, and some of them are pretty good.
 (Visit the official website.)

 Kids can't even watch gambling in the casino